Last Update: May 21, 2019. Added the How to Remove your Japanese Hacked Pages from Google index Guide

 Step 1: Create a backup of your site and archive it by compressing it

-Use your hosting panel and create a backup of your live site, make sure the backup file is compressed(for example a zip file) so malware can’t start infecting the site again once its clean.
+Use your hosting panel and create a backup of your live site; make sure the backup file is compressed(for example, a zip file) so malware can’t start infecting the site again once it’s clean.

 Step 2: Check your Google Search Engine Console